winshining/nginx-http-flv-module/README.md

 ### Note

-If [ffplay](http://www.ffmpeg.org/ffplay.html) is used in command line to play the stream, the url above **MUST** be enclosed by quotation marks, or arguments in url will be discarded (some shells not so smart will interpret "&" as "run in background").
+* If [ffplay](http://www.ffmpeg.org/ffplay.html) is used in command line to play the stream, the url above **MUST** be enclosed by quotation marks, or arguments in url will be discarded (some shells not so smart will interpret "&" as "run in background").

+* If [flv.js](https://github.com/Bilibili/flv.js) is used to play the stream, make sure that the publishing stream is encoded properly for [flv.js](https://github.com/Bilibili/flv.js) supports **ONLY H.264 encoded video and AAC/MP3 encoded audio**.

 The `dir` is used to match location blocks in http block (see below for details).